Unleash the genius at the heart of your work

 I have been an ICF Master Certified Coach since 2002.
 Since then I have been an assessor for the ICF’s credentialing program.
 I am a past member of the ICF credentialing committee and was responsible for training assessors for Associate Certified Coach (ACC) exams.
 I am a graduate of the inviteCHANGE Mentor Coach Certification Program, which is based on the most current International Coach Federation (ICF) standards and practices for credentialing.

 I am also experienced in developing coaches.
 I’ve presented at numerous International Coach Federation (ICF) international and regional conferences.
 I co-created The Empowerment Dynamic (TED) for Coaches with David Emerald and Bert Parlee, Ph.D.
-I’m currently an instructor in the University of Miami Coaching Certificate Program.
+I’m currently an instructor in the University of Miami Coaching Certificate Program and on the faculty of 7 Paths Forward.

 Group Mentor Coaching